ltgoslo/elc-bert/pre_training/README.md

 #### `config.py`

-Script containing the config class.
+A script containing the config class.
 Can import JSON files to create a config object.

 #### `dataset.py`